m-spangenberg/exercises_databases/README.md

 ### Stream Data Management Systems

-If we compare stream data management systems to database management systems, DBMS assume relatively static datasets, and the other assumes datasets are constantly changing, meaning our query result will keep changinh but the result can be observed so we keep running that query for long periods of time to extract meaning from changing the data.
+If we compare stream data management systems to database management systems, DBMS assume relatively static datasets, and the other assumes datasets are constantly changing, meaning our query result will keep changing but the result can be observed so we keep running that query for long periods of time to extract meaning from changing the data.

 |         | Database Management | Stream Data Management |
 | ------- | ------------------- | ---------------------- |